Kiteryman/Vendor-Analysis-Project/README.md

 Based on the analysis, the following actionable recommendations are proposed to enhance profitability and operational efficiency:

-* **Re-evaluate Pricing:** For low-sales, high-margin brands, re-evaluate pricing strategies to boost sales volume without sacrificing existing profitability.
+* **Re-evaluate Pricing:** For low-sales, high-margin brands, re-evaluate pricing strategies to boost sales volume without sacrificing profitability.
 * **Diversify Vendor Partnerships:** Reduce dependency on a few key suppliers to mitigate supply chain risks.
 * **Leverage Bulk Purchasing:** Continue to leverage bulk purchasing advantages with top vendors to maintain competitive pricing and optimize inventory.
 * **Optimize Slow-Moving Inventory:** For products with low turnover, adjust purchase quantities, launch targeted clearance sales, or revise storage strategies to reduce holding costs.
-* **Enhance Marketing for Low-Performers:** Develop enhanced marketing and distribution strategies for low-performing vendors to drive higher sales volume.
+* **Enhance Marketing for Low-Performers:** Develop enhanced marketing and distribution strategies for low-performing vendors to drive higher sales volumes without compromising profit margins.

 By implementing these recommendations, the company can achieve sustainable profitability, mitigate risks, and enhance overall operational efficiency.

+---

+### 5. Acknowledgments

+This project and its methodology are inspired by the end-to-end data analytics project tutorial on Vendor Performance Analysis provided by **Tech Classes**.
+Their detailed guide served as a valuable reference for the project structure, analytical approach, and KPI selection.